 A good product is no longer enough to make the sales and keep the customers around.
-For recommendations, advice on products or further assistance, customers used to turn to emails or toll-free phone service.
+For recommendations, advice on products, or further assistance, customers used to turn to emails or toll-free phone services.

 Now, social media platform statistics show that 33% of consumers would rather contact a company through social media than by telephone or email.
 Organizations are slowly adapting to this change, and many have realized that turning users into advocates is the best form of marketing.

 The data speaks for itself.
 92% of consumers in the UK have looked for another brand due to poor customer service, and social media user statistics say that 71% of them who have a positive experience with customer support representatives are likely to recommend the brand to others.
 Moreover, one of the interesting social media facts is that 21% of users who received good customer assistance on social media wanted to spend more on the brand.

 NBA and National Geographic have the highest user engagement with 1.55B and 1.37B cross-platforms total actions respectively.

 So, which brands managed to keep their customers interested and remain on top of social media statistics?

 Although fashion dominates social media, there are some exceptions to the rule.
 The brands who create their content strategy by constantly engaging their social media users with inspirational videos, fresh posts, and a narrative relevant to their line of work manage to beat Huda Cosmetics and Zara.